ibrafdj/spring-mongodb-api/README.md

 A REST API Spring Boot server for Read operations in MongoDB.
 This application will accept a GET HTTP requests to perform READ ALL operation form a MongoDB database.

 ## How to install and run this application
-Make sure Node is installed in your system.
+Make sure Apache Maven is installed in your system.
 Navigate to the spring-mongodb-api folder and use terminal to run the following command to build the application:

 ```bash
 ./mvnw clean package